hxrts/pascal/README.md

 This package hooks into the ```jrflab/modules``` sequencing pipeline for tailored / dynamic analysis.

 ## subsetRecurrence
-Builds a prevelance-ordered heatmap of recurrent mutations for a subset of sample from the master recurrent mutation table.
+Builds a prevelance-ordered subsetted heatmap of recurrent mutations from the master recurrent mutation table.

 ### Prerequisites
 From root project directory: